Today’s Bible reading

 That being said, there are many inspiring ways to understand Jesus online.
 You just saw a few of them.
 Some are deep (like Tom Wright), others are designed to be so straightforward that children can understand them (like the Life of Jesus movie).
 Take some time to listen.

-Look back over the entries for Jesus in the New Testament (you can bring them all up by clicking on the category in the drop down to the right).
+Look back over the entries for Jesus in the New Testament (you can bring them all up by clicking on the category in the drop down to the right on desktops or the folder icon below on phones).
 Were you moved by something in particular that is sticking with you?
 How should you act on it?